 Later, I heard from others who travel that route, that yes, I was had.
 Everyone (but me) seemed to know that the area was a speed trap.
-I felt offended and abused by the system.
+I felt offended.
+I felt abused by the system.
 I was mad at Siri that she hadn’t sent me a different route.
 I felt wrongly accused.
-I was set up!
+I felt set up!
 The injustice!
 How dare they lay a trap for me.

 No mercy decisions

 The officer was kind and gentlemanly, almost rehearsed in his expectation that I would be defensive and belligerent.
 I wasn’t.
 I was just shocked.
-I was honestly confused and startled when he pulled me over.
-I actually felt sorry for the deputy, as he was nervous at my teary eyes when I asked for mercy.
+I was honestly confused and startled.
+Why had he pulled me over?
+I actually felt sorry for him — he seemed nervous when with teary eyes I asked for mercy.
 “I’m sorry, ma’am,” he said.
 He wasn’t allowed to make road-side mercy-decisions.

 I know the sermon illustration about my still owing the debt for my penalty, even if I didn’t know the correct speed.
-I know I was caught super-speeding and I owe that municipality money, even if I claim I didn’t have time to see the new speed limit sign.
-I understand all that, but I’m still trying to give a name to the anger I felt at the injustice of being set up at their speed trap.
+I know I was caught super-speeding and I owe that municipality money, even if I assert that I didn’t have time to see their new speed limit sign.
+I understand all that.
+But I’m still trying to give a name to the anger I felt at the injustice of being set up: I don’t like their their speed trap.